SonarSource/sonarqube/server/sonar-docs/src/pages/user-guide/applications.md

 ## Application Setup

 Applications are created and edited in the global Portfolio administration interface: **Administration > Configuration > Portfolios**.
-For more, see [Configuring Portfolios and Applications](/project-administration/configuring-portfolios-and-applications/).
+For more, see [Managing Applications](/project-administration/managing-applications/).
 Applications must be created initially by a user with global administration rights, but after set-up, administration of an individual Application can be delegated to other users.

 ### Populating Application Data

 An Application is automatically re-calculated after each analysis of one of its projects.
-If you want immediate (re)calculation, a user with administration rights on the Application can use the **Recompute** button in the Application-level **Administration > Edit Definition** interface.
+If you want immediate (re)calculation, a user with administration rights on the Application can use the **Recompute** button in the Application-level **Application Settings > Edit Definition** interface.
 The global Portfolio administration interface: **Administration > Configuration > Portfolios** offers the ability to queue re-computation of all Applications and Portfolios at once.

 ## Applications and Branch Analysis